-The Leadership Conference on Civil and Human Rights Voting Record contains a sample of Senate and House votes from the first session the 114th Congress.
+The Leadership Conference on Civil and Human Rights Voting Record contains a sample of Senate and House votes from the 114th Congress.

 The included votes reflect positions taken by every senator and representative on the legislative priorities of The Leadership Conference and its coalition members.

 Based on these votes, each member of Congress earns a percentage rating for support of Leadership Conference priorities.
 This rating cannot indicate the full extent of a legislator's support for or opposition to Leadership Conference positions and represents neither endorsement nor condemnation of any member of Congress.

 You can download a printable version (pdf) of the voting record contaning voting scores and vote descriptions.